 You will need your full name, date of birth and National Insurance Number to register.

-If you would like to vote by post you will need to download and complete the postal vote application form here.
-You can also ask your local electoral registration office to send you the form.
+If you would like to vote by post in future elections you will need to download and complete the postal vote application form here and return it to your Local Electoral Registration Office.

-Postal voting packs, including the ballot paper and instructions for its completion, will be posted out from 16 April.
+Postal voting packs, including the ballot paper and instructions for its completion, were posted out from 16 April.

 If you are registered and entitled to vote, you will receive a poll card in the post before Polling Day on 3 May 2018.